 the senate on 2008-SEP-23 by unanimous consent.
 It passed the House two days

-later by a voice vote.
-If signed by
+later by a voice vote, and signed into law by

 receive an adverse prenatal genetic diagnosis.
 It will link them to support

 services and networks that may be able to offer them continuing support.
 3